Tramadol is prescribed to treat moderate to severe pain.

 - If you have prostate problems or any difficulties passing urine.

-- If you have any breathing problems, such as asthma or chronic obstructive pulmonary disease (COPD).
+- If you have any breathing problems, such as asthma or chronic obstructive pulmonary disease (COPD), or a sleep-related breathing problem.

 - If you have been told you have low blood pressure (hypotension).